 Good nutrition is the key to maximizing athletic performance and achieving fitness goals.
-Although some people prefer working out in a fasted state, optimal nutrient intake before you train provides you with enough energy to power through the most challenging parts and minimizes muscle damage.
-If you are an athlete, gym-goer, or fitness enthusiast, you would not want to feel sluggish or lethargic during exercise or workouts.
+Although some people prefer working out in a fasted state, optimal nutrient intake before you train provides enough energy to power through the most challenging parts and minimizes muscle damage.
+You will not want to feel sluggish or lethargic during exercise or workouts if you are an athlete, gym-goer, or fitness enthusiast.

-Each macronutrient has a specific role in fueling our energy levels, adding strength and providing recovery.
-However, the ratio varies depending upon the type of workout, timing and intensity.
+Each macronutrient has a specific role in fueling our energy levels, adding strength, and providing recovery.
+However, the ratio varies depending on the type of workout, timing, and intensity.

 Let us discuss the primary role of each macronutrient.

 Carbohydrates serve as the primary source of immediate energy for our muscles.
 They are stored as glycogen in our liver and muscles and are used to provide energy during high-intensity workouts.
 A reduction in glycogen stores can lead to a considerable decrease in athletic performance.
 Research shows that consuming carbohydrates in a pre-workout meal or carb-loading can help increase glycogen stores and carbohydrate oxidation during exercise.